 Low Latency Publish-Subscribe Messaging Service

-For huge amounts of data, Apache Kafka has very low end-to-end latency, up to 10 milliseconds.
-This means that the time it takes for a Data Record produced to Kafka to be retrieved by the Consumer is quite quick.
+- This means that the time it takes for a data record produced for Kafka to be retrieved by the consumer is quite quick.
 It is because it decouples the message, allowing the Consumer to retrieve it at any moment.

 Seamless Messaging and Streaming Functionality

-Apache Kafka provides a unique capacity to publish, subscribe, store, and process Data Records in real-time, thanks to its special ability to decouple messages and store them in a highly efficient manner.
+- Apache Kafka provides a unique capacity to publish, subscribe, store, and process Data Records in real-time, thanks to its special ability to decouple messages and store them in a highly efficient manner.

-With such seamless messaging functionality, dealing with huge volumes of data becomes simple and easy, giving Business Communications and Scalability a considerable edge over conventional communication approaches.
+- With such seamless messaging functionality, dealing with huge volumes of data becomes simple and easy, giving Business Communications and Scalability a considerable edge over conventional communication approaches.

 Consumer Friendly

-Kafka may be used to integrate with a wide range of Consumers.
-The best thing about Kafka is that it may behave or act differently depending on the Consumer with whom it connects because each Customer has a varied ability to manage the messages that come out of Kafka.
-Furthermore, Kafka integrates nicely with a wide range of Consumers written in a wide range of languages.
+- The best thing about Kafka is that it may behave or act differently depending on the Consumer with whom it connects because each Customer has a varied ability to manage the messages that come out of Kafka.

 What is Kafka Connect?

-Kafka Connect: Kafka Connect REST API
+Kafka Connect REST API Execution Modes

 Standalone Mode

-In Standalone Mode all work is performed in a single process.
+- In Standalone Mode all work is performed in a single process.
 It is easier to set up and helpful in cases when just one worker is required (e.g., collecting log files), but it lacks some of Kafka Connect’s capabilities, such as fault tolerance.

-This mode is helpful for obtaining status information, adding and deleting Connectors without interrupting the operation, as well as for testing and troubleshooting.
+- This mode is helpful for obtaining status information, adding and deleting Connectors without interrupting the operation, as well as for testing and troubleshooting.

 Distributed Mode

-The other mode of execution, Distributed mode handles automatic balancing of work, allows you to scale up (or down) dynamically, and offers fault tolerance both in the active tasks and for configuration and offset commit data.
+- The other mode of execution, Distributed mode handles automatic balancing of work, allows you to scale up (or down) dynamically, and offers fault tolerance both in the active tasks and for configuration and offset commit data.

-In Distributed Mode, Kafka Connect REST API is the primary interface for automatically forwarding requests to Kafka Clusters.
+- In Distributed Mode, Kafka Connect REST API is the primary interface for automatically forwarding requests to Kafka Clusters.

 Kafka Connect REST API Content Types

-The REST API only supports application/json as both the request and response entity content type.
+- The REST API only supports application/json as both the request and response entity content type.
 Your requests should specify the expected content type of the response via the HTTP Accept header:

 Accept: application/json

-and should specify the content type of the request entity (if one is included) via the Content-Type header:
+- And should specify the content type of the request entity (if one is included) via the Content-Type header:

 Content-Type: application/json